Skip to content

 Host Communities

-Host communities have not been displaced from their homes, but the swift influx of refugees into their communities severely impacts those who already lived in the region.
+The swift influx of refugees into host communities severely impacts those who already live in the region.
 Often host community members need the same support that refugees, asylum seekers and internally displaced people typically receive.

-A large number of refugees can mean reduced access to land and water and can cause a scarcity in resources.
-For example, in Sudan, conflicts have broken out over land usage, as host communities and displaced people seek to utilize the scarce land and water resources available in the host community area.
+A large number of IDPs or refugees can mean reduced access to land and water and can cause a scarcity in resources.
+For example, in Sudan, conflicts have broken out over land usage, as host communities and displaced people seek to utilize the scarce land and water resources available in the same area.

 World Relief works within these communities to increase access to clean water as well as facilitate peace committees to solve interpersonal conflicts before they grow.